 On 18 February 2021, the MSA informed the representative of Generation Liberty that the application had been refused because the MSA Executive determined that the MSA “holds an overarching responsibility to distance itself from those who seek to mislead or deceive the student community”, and that “the IPA has a clear and consistent track record of misleading and deceptive conduct in relation to climate policy.”

-Generation Liberty is an educational program of the Institute of Public Affairs that introduces young people to the ideas of personal, political and economic freedom through campus events, digital output, and research.
+Generation Liberty is a research project of the Institute of Public Affairs that introduces young people to the ideas of personal, political and economic freedom through campus events, digital output, and research.

 “The Vice-Chancellor of Monash University, Professor Margaret Gardener AC, must intervene to prevent the MSA from using their power to undermine the purpose of a university by censoring speech and ideas,” said Renee Gorman, National Manager of Generation Liberty.